andreacampi/cloudfoundry-vagrant/README.md

 # Cloud Foundry on Vagrant

-Spin up a local Cloud Foundry installation using Vagrant
+Spin up a local [Cloud Foundry](http://www.cloudfoundry.org) installation using Vagrant, in a variety of topologies.

+Supported topologies:

+* single node;
+* more coming soon.

 ## Installation